Toric vector bundles over a discrete valuation ring and Bruhat-Tits buildings: Toric vector bundles over a discrete valuation ring

-We break our classification of toric vector bundles on $\X_\Sigma$ into the following theorems (Theorems \ref{th-main}, \ref{th-main2}, \ref{th-main3}).
+We break our classification of toric vector bundles over a DVR into a few theorems (Theorems \ref{th-main}, \ref{th-main2}, \ref{th-main3}).
 We present the proofs later in this section.
-The proofs involve the notion of \emph{ceiling} of an additive norm (Definition \ref{def-ceiling}).
+The proofs involve using the notion of \emph{ceiling} of an additive norm (Definition \ref{def-ceiling}).